 The Coronavirus has forced many businesses to closely examine their practices and procedures.
-When the virus came to our area, we immediately implemented a detailed list of protocols to be followed on every Case job site You can learn more about these precautions by visiting our post on Job Site Protective Measures.
+When the virus came to our area, we immediately implemented a detailed list of protocols to be followed on every Case job site.
 We are in client’s homes every single day and take the responsibility of maintaining a safe and healthy worksite very, very seriously.

 While we managed to quickly adapt to this new environment, the situation caused us to think more deeply about “safe and healthy.”
 What exactly does this mean?
 Do these efforts stop when there is a treatment or vaccine for the virus?
 Do these concerns extend beyond the job site?
 If we were the client, what would be important to us?